AshwinSundar/ashwinsundar/blog/indian-philosophy.md

 Thinking, writing, and speaking about any ancient culture using modern English is extremely challenging.
 A great deal is lost in translation.
 Many religions, including Hinduism, strongly encourage the study of the religion in the original language.
 As a child, I learned Hindu *slokas* in Sanskrit, with only a tenuous understanding of what the phrases meant.

 As a result, I am always hesistant to attempt to describe theories of `Bharathiya Darshan`, or *Indian Philosophy*, in English.
-However, I do not know Sanskrit either - in fact [very few people](https://www.indiatoday.in/india/story/people-speak-sanskrit-india-home-ministry-language-department-2005594-2022-09-28) can claim to be fluent.
+The original texts, along with much of the analysis has been written and conducted in Sanskrit.
+I do not know Sanskrit - in fact [very few people](https://www.indiatoday.in/india/story/people-speak-sanskrit-india-home-ministry-language-department-2005594-2022-09-28) can claim more than passing acquaintance with the language.

-There are a few ways I have considered contending with this matter throughout my life:
+There are a few ways I have considered contending with this matter.

 ### Do not discuss Indian Philosophy in English

 Do not discuss Indian Philosophy in English.
 It is acceptable to discuss it in an Indian language, at minimum.
 That is because most Indian languages inherit from Sanskrit.

-I believed until I was 18 years old, when I took Hindi 1 and Hindi 2 from a linguistics professor at UCLA.
+I believed this until I was 18 years old, when I satisfied the foreign language requirement in college by taking Hindi 1 and 2 from a linguistics professor.
 I learned that my mother tongue [Tamil](https://en.wikipedia.org/wiki/Tamil_language) is a Dravidian language and does not inherit from Sanskrit's Indo-Aryan linguistic roots.

 This realization was unfortunate for my belief held at that time.
 Besides, I am nowhere near conversant enough in Tamil to discuss philosophy.
+So now I believed I had no native way to discuss Indian Philosophy.

 ### Add asterisks to everything said about Indian Philosophy